-VTOS is the main second-level adult education programme designed for people who are unemployed.
-The Vocational Education

-Committees (VECs) run VTOS on behalf of the Department of Education and Science.
-There are 5,000 annual places available nationwide on VTOS.
-To be eligible you must be:
+VTOS is a second chance education initiative designed specifically for the unemployed.
+It is funded by the DES and operated by VECs.
+There are 5,000 places available on VTOS.
+To be eligible to participate on VTOS you must be:

-- Aged 21 or over and - In receipt of JA/JB, Illness Benefit (subject to DSFA approval), One Parent Family Payment, Invalidity Pension or Disability Allowance for 6 months - Signing for PRSI 'Credits' for at least 6 months. - If they are the spouse/partner of somebody claiming one of these payments for 6 months. - People in receipt of Carer's Allowance who have ceased caring responsibilities may also be eligible. - Time spent on a FÁS training course or CE scheme can count towards the six-month qualifying period.
-Periods spent on Job Initiative, Youthreach programmes or time spent in prison can count towards this six-month qualifying period, but a person must be getting one of the relevant Social Welfare payments before starting the programme. - People in receipt of the following categories of payments are also eligible to join VTOS provided they are at least 21 years of age and have not been engaged in paid work for at least six months: Blind Person's Pension; Deserted Wife's Allowance / Benefit; Widow/Widower's Contributory/Non-Contributory Pension; Prisoner's Wife's Allowance.
+- Aged 21 or over and - In receipt of JA/JB, Illness Benefit (subject to DSP approval), One Parent Family Payment, Invalidity Pension or Disability Allowance for 6 months - Signing for PRSI 'Credits' for at least 6 months - The spouse/partner of somebody claiming one of these payments for 6 months - In receipt of Carer's Allowance and have ceased caring responsibilities - Time spent on a FÁS training course or CE scheme can count towards the six-month qualifying period.
+Periods spent on Job Initiative, Youthreach programmes or time spent in prison can count towards this six-month qualifying period, but a person must be getting one of the relevant Social Welfare payments before starting the programme - People in receipt of the following categories of payments are also eligible to join VTOS provided they are at least 21 years of age and have not been engaged in paid work for at least six months: Blind Person's Pension; Deserted Wife's Allowance / Benefit; Widow/Widower's Contributory/Non-Contributory Pension; Prisoner's Wife's Allowance